gnames/gnparser/quality.md

 - Apostrophe is not allowed in canonical
 - Author is too short
 - HTML tags or entities in the name
-- Hybrid char not separated by space
+- Hybrid char is not separated by space
 - Not an ASCII apostrophe
 - Numeric prefix
 - Uncommon rank